richardsc/nb/README.md

     nb add --mode json --file note.json

-### Edit a note

-To edit a note, you must know its ID, which is given between the ``<`` and the ``>`` in the output from ``nb find``.
-For example, to edit note number 4, do as follows.

-    nb edit --id 4

-This will open up the text editor you have specified in your ``EDITOR`` environment variable, or the ``vim`` editor if you have not specified this variable.
-Just follow the instructions and close the editor, and a new note will have been created, with the note having been deleted.

 ### Find notes

 At present, the only way to find notes is by searching for a keyword, e.g.